This post may contain affiliate links. Please read my disclosure policy.

 If you are in Italy, you will also find Abbacchio, a 25-30 days old lamb which has been feed only with the milk from the mother.

-The cuts of lamb are much easier to recognize compare to beef and pork, but it is always handy to have the exact names when you go shopping.
+The cuts of lamb are much easier to recognize compared to beef and pork, but it is always handy to have the exact names when you go shopping.

 So here they are: